UnrealArtOptimization/minimal-mistakes/book/measuring-performance.md

 {% include toc icon="columns" title=page.title %}

-In this chapter we'll discover various ways to measure performance, expressed in milliseconds.
-Then we'll start looking for bottlenecks and other optimization issues.
+In this chapter you'll learn about:

+* The importance of using milliseconds in game development
+* Converting ms to frames per second
+* Basic tools for measuring performance
+* Displaying statistics for each subsystem, like occlusion culling or particles
+* Recording performance metrics and reading them with a profiler

 If you prefer a video version of this lesson, you can [watch it on YouTube](https://www.youtube.com/watch?list=PLF8ktr3i-U4A7vuQ6TXPr3f-bhmy6xM3S&v=SXLYy6D1y80).